SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 - They yield frequent progress, which gives the incredible feeling of flow
 - They ensure that the changes can't be disastrous since the project is known to have been in a good state very recently

-The focus on short iterations and rapid feedback is one of the the Agile revolution's very best results.
+The focus on short iterations and rapid feedback is one of the Agile revolution's very best results.

 ---